ngrx/platform/docs/store-devtools/README.md

 #### `maxAge`
 number (>1) | false - maximum allowed actions to be stored in the history tree.
 The oldest actions are removed once maxAge is reached.
 It's critical for performance.
 Default is `false` (infinite).

+#### `logOnly`
+boolean - connect to the Devtools Extension in log-only mode.
+Default is `false` which enables all extension [features](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#features).

 #### `name`
 string - the instance name to be showed on the monitor page.
 Default value is _NgRx Store DevTools_.